 Ideal for splitting medium- to large-sized logs by taller users.
 Designed to give you more one-strike splits with optimal efficiency.
-Like an aluminum baseball bat, the perfected balance and power-to-weight ratio enhances swing speed to multiply power.
+Like an aluminium baseball bat, the perfected balance and power-to-weight ratio enhance swing speed to multiply power.
 Advanced bevel convex blade shape enhances power and facilitates removing the blade from wood simpler.

 - A splitting axe that is both lightweight and ergonomic.

 - After one use, the blade has numerous chips and dents.